Class of 1957 graduate’s fall cookouts became cherished rite for rooks in the Corps of Cadets

 The Rook Dining Out picnics were festive affairs, featuring skeet shooting, tugs-of-war, volleyball games, music and a Norwich banner-carrying skydiver.
 In a January 2019 NUTV video commissioned by Norwich’s Department of English and Communications, Abare took a microphone and addressed a Rook Dining Out gathering.

-“Good morning freshmen,” he said in the video, made to honor Abare’s 85th birthday.
+“Good morning freshmen,” Abare said in the video, made to honor his 85th birthday.

 “Good morning, sir,” the rooks roared in reply.